 SHUT THE SASH CHALLENGE: 6-Week Energy Reduction Event

 The Shut the Sash Challenge is a six-week competition + spirit challenge that aims to encourage lab users to reduce energy through one simple action—closing laboratory fume hoods.
-This year, undergraduate labs in the Science Building will be taking part in both the October 2019 and February 2020 events.
+This year, undergraduate labs in the Science Building will be taking part in the February 2023 event.